Create users and groups on Oracle Linux

 ls -l /home

-A home directory was created for the new user because the CREATE_HOME parameter in/etc/login.defs
+command creates a home directory for the new user because the CREATE_HOME parameter in/etc/login.defs

 is set toyes